-This report seeks the views of the Navigation Committee on the draft Waterways Management Strategy and Action Plan 2022/23 to 2026/27.
-The strategy provides a framework for the integrated, sustainable and cost-effective management of the navigable waterways in the Broads Authority Executive Area, drawing together all the objectives and management techniques used to manage navigational access in the area.
-A set of key issues are presented for comment, focussing on some of the technical detail that will shape future prioritisation methods, scope of works and reporting processes.
+This report introduces the Waterways Management Strategy and Action Plan 2022/23 to 2026/27 (link to full document in section 1.4 of report).
+The Strategy provides a framework for the integrated, sustainable and cost-effective management of the navigable waterways in the Broads Authority Executive Area, drawing together all the objectives and management techniques used to manage navigational access in the area.
+It pulls together all the Authority's waterways work areas and describes how they are managed.
+The Strategy is linked to Authority resources, budgets, known work allocations and emerging trends.
+A set of key issues are presented for discussion, focussing on some of the technical detail that will shape future prioritisation methods, scope of works and reporting processes.